 Tammar wallabies (Macropus eugenii) and Western grey kangaroo (Macropus fuliginosus)

-The only kangaroo species I observed on Kangaroo Island were tammar wallabies.
-They are one of the smallest kangaroo species and distributed on the Southern and Western part of Austrlia.
+The only kangaroo species I observed on Kangaroo Island were tammar wallabies and Western grey kangaroos.
+Tammar wallabies (first photograph) are one of the smallest kangaroo species and distributed on the Southern and Western part of Australia.
 Tammar wallabies appear unaffected from visitors on open landscapes on the island.
 However, usually they stay close to shrubs or forests where they can hide immediately.
 Tammar wallaby populations in Australia are larger in regions where there are no predators like foxes or cats or where the predator population is controlled.

 Australian pelican (Pelecanus conspicillatus)

 The “pelican man” is probably the most photographed person on Kangaroo Island.
 Every day at five o’clock in the evening he appears with a bucket full of fishes to attract flock of pelicans.
 The “pelican man” not only feeds the birds, he also provides more information about pelicans and other sea birds in an entertaining way.
 The pelicans are wild birds and do not rely on the food from the “pelican man”.
 However, the birds appear to enjoy this little additional treat.

-I observed cormorans like the little pied cormoran when arriving and departing from Kangaroo Island at Cape Jervis.
+I observed cormorants like the pied cormorants when arriving and departing from Kangaroo Island at Cape Jervis.
 They appeared to me numerous and rather inconspicuous when compared to the other animals on Kangaroo Island.
-The little pied cormorant is widely distributed in Australia, and thus, can be observed not only on Kangaroo Island.
+The pied cormorant is widely distributed in Australia, and thus, can be observed not only on Kangaroo Island.

 Kangaroo Island is worth a visit not only for its animal world, but also for its beautiful landscapes.
 On the island you forget the rush of daily life.
 Kangaroo Island is a rather quiet place.
 Beautiful walks on beaches or through the interior are highly recommended getting to know this wonderful place on earth.